Niña Pastori: Biography

-In 2018 she was awarded the Medalla de Andalucía, a prestigious Andalusian award.
-At that event she also sang the Andalusian hymn.
-In addition, she was given the Honorary Award for her National and International Career at the Premios Flamenco En La Piel awards at the International Salon of Flamenco Fashion (SIMOF) 2018.
+In 2018, she was awarded the Medalla de Andalucía, where she performed the Andalusian hymn.
+She also received the Honorary Award for her National and International Career at the Premios Flamenco En La Piel awards at the International Salon of Flamenco Fashion (SIMOF) 2018.

 She sang a version of Schubert's Ave Maria during Pope John Paul II's last visit to Madrid in May 2003 for 3 million people.
-Later this version was included in a new edition of her album María released in 2006.
+Later, this version was included in a new edition of her album María released in 2006.

 One of her hits, "Cai", was a song composed by Alejandro Sanz that is dedicated to the city of Cádiz.

 She participated as a special guest in the event in which Alejandro Sanz celebrated the 20th anniversary of his album "Más".

 She is married to Julio Jiménez Borja "Chaboli", co-producer, composer and percussionist on her albums.
 She is the great-granddaughter of flamenco singer Inés "la del Pelao".

-On May 7, 2018, Niña Pastori talked to the `20 Minutes` magazine about her new work "Bajo tus alas" and her current career.
-With testimonies as beautiful as: "at 40 years old I have more power than ever" or "we are not the weak ones, women have an innate ability to survive".
-Pastori talks about silence saying that "It is essential to have some silence.
-We need to listen a little bit more, stop and listen to the silence.
-For me it is vital, fundamental, to listen to silence. " In this interview, she assures that it is indifferent to her to talk about her private life and her family, since she has nothing to hide.
-She feels very loved by her fans, who assure that she is a very natural artist "I love when they tell me that they love me because I am very natural.
+On May 7, 2018, Niña Pastori talked to the `20 minutos` magazine about her new work "Bajo tus alas" and her current career.
+In an interview with 20 Minutos, Pastori discussed her perspective on ageing, female empowerment, and the importance of silence in her creative process.
+She stated that she is open regarding her private life and credits her relationship with her audience to her perceived natural style.
+"I love when they tell me that they love me because I am very natural.
 I love when I'm stopped by women on the street and they say: "You seem so normal, you are just like us".
 I have a life like everyone else, through good times and bad times I have suffered."
-In addition, she assures that being happy all the time is not good, if she has bad moments, she does not hide it to her fans, at times she'd a tear on stage.
+In addition, she assures that being happy all the time is not good; if she has bad moments, she does not hide it to her fans; at times she'd a tear on stage.
 With this interview, Pastori showed her most personal and human side, ensuring that what makes her the happiest is singing, especially singing about what she loves.